Frozen shoulder is a painful condition in which the shoulder becomes stiff and inflamed, and movement becomes limited.

 Gender: More common in women than men.

-Diabetes: Between 10% and 20 % of individuals with diabetes mellitus develop frozen shoulder.
+Diabetes: Between 10 and 20 percent of individuals with diabetes mellitus develop frozen shoulder.

 Symptoms of frozen shoulder are divided into three stages: